It Is Not Summer Until Some Poor Soul Gets Walloped On ’Holey Moley’

 - This is hilarious to me, a child

-- All I could think about when I saw it was the first season of American Vandal, with fake documentary within a documentary about someone spray painting penises on the cars in a high school parking lot
+- All I could think about when I saw it was the first season of American Vandal, the fake documentary within a documentary about someone spray painting penises on the cars in a high school parking lot

 - Let’s all watch the first season of American Vandal again